rvesse/stardog-docs/src/docs/owl2.html.md

 SELECT ?employee WHERE { ?employee rdf:type :Ci }
 ```

-At this point, it is easy to see that **the more specific the query, the
-better** as general queries—that is, queries that contain concepts high
-up in the class hierarchy defined by the schema—as the one above, will
-typically yield larger EQs.
+Thus, **the more specific the query, the better**.
+Why?
+More general queries--that is, queries that contain concepts high up in the class hierarchy defined by the schema--will typically yield larger EQs.

 ### Domains and Ranges

 **Specify domain and range of the properties in the schema**.
 These
-types of axiom can help reduce the size of the EQs significantly due to
+types of axiom can help reduce the size of the EQs significantly.
+Why?

-an optimization technique implemented in Blackout called *query
-subsumption*.
-In order to grasp the intuition behind it, let us consider
-the following query asking for people and the employees they manage:
+Consider the following query asking for people and the employees they manage:

 ```sparql
 SELECT ?manager ?employee WHERE